-The remaining 11 credits beyond those listed above are free electives, which can be taken for letter grade or pass/fail.
+The remaining 11 credits beyond those listed above are free electives, which may be taken for letter grade or pass/fail.

-\ Timing: Students must complete MATH 1503 (or 1501) and ENGL 1101 and 1102 courses within their first 30 credit hours as part of the required Communication and Quantitative Outcomes.
-After 30 reaching credit hours, student must enroll in the next course necessary to make progress toward completing this requirement in every semester in which they take classes.
+Timing: Students must complete a MATH course[†] and ENGL 1101 and 1102 courses within their first 30 credit hours as part of the required Communication and Quantitative Outcomes.
+After reaching 30 credit hours, a student must enroll in the next course necessary to make progress toward completing this requirement in every semester in which they take classes.